 By taking part and sharing your experiences you’ll be helping to create a better understanding of what’s happening in brain tumour treatment and care across the UK.
 We’d like to hear from patients and their families about what was good and where improvements could be made.
 We’ll use the findings to work with hospitals to raise standards.

-There are seven surveys, each asking about different aspects of your experience at each step:
+There are six surveys, each asking about different aspects of your experience at each step:

 We ask that you choose the survey that’s most relevant to your current experience, but you can also complete surveys on other aspects of your treatment and care if you’d like to.

 Why are these surveys important?

 Currently brain tumour patients and their families aren’t well represented in national surveys .
 These surveys will capture detailed information about different stages of people’s experiences and give our community the opportunity to have their voices heard and help create lasting change.

 By sharing your experiences you’ll be helping us identify where things are working well and where things need to change.
 If your care was good, we want to replicate this in other areas.
 If you’ve had a poor experience we want to understand why so we can improve things for other patients.

 By taking part you’ll also be helping others affected by a brain tumour understand what treatment and care is like in centres across the UK, supporting them to make informed decisions about their care.

 Being diagnosed with a brain tumour made me feel as if I had no voice initially, as you get lost in a sea of appointments, scans and anxiety.
 So, having a chance to talk about my own experiences was extremely helpful for my emotional recovery.
 Also being part of something bigger than myself and potentially improving other people’s treatment and care was very important to me.